Another hot and sunny day

-Wednesday will be hot and sunny again with highs in the low to mid 90s.
-We could see a small dip in the humidity.
-Rain chances will stay very low.
-Thanks to the lower humidity, overnight lows could dip into the upper 60s to low 70s.
+It’s going to be hot today with highs in the 90s!
+At least the humidity will be somewhat tolerable.
+A stray shower or storm can’t be ruled out, but most of us look dry.
+It will be calm and dry tonight with lows in the 70s.

-Thursday and Friday will be hot with highs in the low to mid 90s.
-Many of us will be rain free.
+The humidity will be a little higher Thursday through Saturday.
+Highs will stay in the low to mid 90s.
+Isolated showers or storms are possible, but the overall pattern looks dry.
+We’ll have a slightly better chance for spotty showers and storms on Sunday and Monday with highs in the 90s.

-In the tropics, Tropical Storm Isaias will continue to move up the East Coast.
-It will weaken as it moves into Canada.
-Another tropical wave in the Atlantic has a low chance of becoming a depression.
-It is not a concern for the Gulf.
+In the tropics, there is a tropical wave in the Western Atlantic that has a very low chance of becoming a depression.
+Even if it does form, it is not a threat to the Gulf.
+There are currently no other concerns for the U.S. or Gulf at this time.

 Copyright 2020 WLOX.
 All rights reserved.